 According to the EPA, “making a new product requires a lot of materials and energy: raw materials must be extracted from the earth, and the product must be fabricated and then transported to wherever it will be sold.
 As a result, reduction and reuse are the most effective ways you can save natural resources, protect the environment, and save money.”

-The Benefits of Reduce and Reusing of Waste:
+The Benefits of Reducing and Reusing the Waste:

 - Reduced hazardous waste, energy consumption and pollution (from the recycling or manufacturing process)